james-kennet/kafka-project/README.md

 # Spring Boot, Kafka, Zookeeper, Kafdrop, Spring Data/JPA, MySQL, Rest API
 ## Sample kafka-project
+- Single topic <b>per individual platform</b>.
   - Kafka as a traditional message broker.
-One topic per platform.
-- Single topic for all platforms but with different clientType.
+- Single topic <b>to all platforms</b>.
+  - Different clientType value attribute.
 To be processed separately using recordFilterStrategy.

 ### Use Cases(Address creation)
+* Improve the speed of synchronizing customer information in a typical Insurance domain.
-* In the insurance domain, multiple platforms are able to update customer information, like addresses:
+* In the Insurance domain, multiple platforms are able to update customer information, like addresses:
   * Website application
   * Salesforce
   * Life400 - mainframe
-* Use kafka to receive and process all ADDRESS creation from multiple platforms and process to the downstream services.
+* Use Kafka to receive and process all ADDRESS creation from multiple platforms and process to the downstream services.
-* Introduced address_transaction which will be refer by the consumers
+* Introduced <b>address_transaction table</b> which will be referred by the consumers.

 ### Use Case #1
 * Kafka as traditional message broker.